 Literacy

-Improved levels of literacy for all students continue to be a school improvement priority.
-We all consider ourselves to be teachers of fundamental literacy skills in every subject area.
+Improved levels of literacy for all students continue to be a school improvement priority and we consider all teachers to be teachers of literacy.

 Reading, writing, speaking and listening are all taught specifically throughout the English curriculum in Years 7 – 11.
 Writing in sentences and paragraphs, spelling, grammar and punctuation are all part of the Key Stage 4 examination syllabus’ and mark schemes.

 In Key Stage 3 (Years 7 and 8) students who require small group support to rapidly improve their understanding and skills receive it.
-This is provided by the English department and for a fixed time only.
+This is provided by a specialist teacher.
 As students are continually assessed for their progress ability groups may be altered.

 We know that literacy is one of the key features to success in future education and employment and, therefore, we place particular emphasis on teaching and assessing literacy skills.